aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 ### Error Codes

 - **400 Bad Request** – The request URI or parameters are invalid.
 - **401 Unauthorized** – Missing or invalid access token, or incorrect client credentials.
 - **404 Not Found** – The specified spreadsheet cannot be accessed.
 - **500 Internal Server Error** – An unexpected server error occurred while processing the workbook.

 ## Where should we use the Search content within the Spreadsheet API?

 - **Comprehensive Workbook Compliance Audit** – Scan the entire workbook to locate sensitive terms (e.g., “Confidential Clause”, “Internal Data”) for data‑security and compliance checks.
 - **Cross‑Sheet Data Association Query** – Find a project number or customer name that appears on multiple worksheets, enabling rapid cross‑sheet integration.
 - **Batch Template Content Verification** – After generating reports, verify that all placeholders such as `{{Date}}` have been correctly replaced across a batch of Excel files.
 - **Historical Data Archiving and Mining** – Search legacy Excel files for specific event codes or business terms to accelerate data archaeology and analysis.

 ## Why should you use the Search content within the Spreadsheet API?

 - **Developer‑Friendly** – SDKs are available for many languages, reducing development effort compared with building a custom solution.
 - **Reduced Labor Costs** – Automates tasks that would otherwise require manual inspection of spreadsheets.
 - **Pay‑per‑Use** – You only pay for the API calls you actually make.
 - **Zero Maintenance** – No servers to manage, no software updates, and no compatibility concerns.
 - **Preserves Complex Formatting** – Results can be exported to PDF while retaining the original Excel layout.

-## How to Use the Search for broken links within the Spreadsheet API with SDKs
+## How to Use the Search Spreadsheet Content API with SDKs

 ### OpenAPI Specification